The 7 Catholic Social Justice Teachings

 We humans are social beings by our very nature.
 We grow in unity with others.
-Social justice is thus at the heart of the Church's mission.
-She contributes to the solution of development through her social teaching.
+The social justice teachings are thus at the heart of the Church's mission.
+The Church contributes to the solution of development through these social justice teachings.

-Get to know more in the section From Life on how this teaching can be lived out in daily life.
+Read What Can I do For The Poor? to get an idea on how this teaching can be lived out in daily life.

 To know more - Seven themes of Catholic Social Teaching